 Figure 7: Offsets between the measured and nominal magnetic fields as a function of the nominal value of the four magnets in ESA: Negative current (left); Positive current (right).

 During these measurements the field of the magnet 3B1 was monitored with a Hall probe, whereas for the other magnets NMR probes were used.
 As can be seen, 3B1, 3B2 and 3B3 follow the same trend, with a difference of a few tenths of a mT between 3B2 and 3B3, while 3B1 differs by about 1 mT.
-Offsets between these magnets can be explained by the individual history and core composition of each (see [7] for details).
-3B4 shows a different and much more consistent behaviour, because only for this magnet a more accurate relation between the current and the field (as given in [7]) was determined and used for the field settings.
-Unfortunately, the analogous measurements could not be preformed for the other magnets due to time constraints.
-Due to the differences between the magnets, the trajectory of the beam had a small inclination in the middle of the chicane and was not fully restored downstream of the chicane, resulting in energy changes being converted into position variations in BPMs 9, 10 and 11.
+Offsets between these magnets can be explained by the individual history and core composition of each (see [6] for details).
+3B4 shows a different and much more consistent behaviour, because only for this magnet a more accurate relation between the current and the field (as given in [6]) was determined and used for the field settings.
+Unfortunately, the analogous measurements could not be performed for the other magnets due to time constraints.

+For stability, the magnets were powered by a single supply in ESA, therefore, the differences could not be compencated for.
+As a result, the trajectory of the beam had a small inclination in the middle of the chicane and was not fully restored downstream of the chicane, and energy changes were converted into position variations in BPMs 9, 10 and 11.

 Using the data from the upstream BPMs the nominal beam position in the downstream BPMs can be predicted.
 Considering, for example, BPM 9 measurements after subtraction of the upstream BPMs prediction, we can recognise the step-like behaviour of the energy during the scan (fig. 8).
 Note that, although the net integral field applied to the beam by the chicane is very small, BPM 9 is still able to resolve the energy changes due to its high resolution.

 Figure 8: Energy measured by BPM 9 during the scan (left), IQ plot of the measured BPM 9 readings with the predicted readings subtracted (right).
 The fitted line shows the IQ rotation of the energy measurements.

-3.5.
-Energy resolution of the spectrometer The energy measured by the spectrometer can also be predicted by the energy BPMs 12 and 24.
+368 3.5.
+Energy resolution of the spectrometer

+The energy measured by the spectrometer can also be predicted by the energy BPMs 12 and 24.
 The residual, besides the resolutions of each BPM, depends on the fluctuations of the magnetic fields, mechanical vibrations, as well as drifts and other systematic effects and non-linearities.

+Figure 9: Energy resolution measurement: energy measured by BPM 12 and BPM 4 (top left), residual between BPM 12 and BPM 4 readings (top right), energy measurement predicted by BPMs 12, 24 and additional parameters and BPM 4 reading (bottom left), residual between the prediction and BPM 4 reading (bottom right).

 We first compare the relative energy measured by BPM 4 with the measurements of BPM 12 (fig. 9, top).
 This results in a resolution of 24 MeV or $8.4 \cdot 10^{-4}$.
 As this is worse than the precision of the orbit reconstruction, we decided to look for correlations using additional data and applying the SVD method by starting again from BPM 12 and then adding more data in the matrix to better reconstruct the spectrometer measurements and understand the systematics.
-Each time we added another parameter to the matrix, we re-calculated the SVD coefficients from the energy scan data and then applied them to the data